 Helping or hovering?
-A parent's dilemmaFebruary 12th, 2013 in Psychology & Psychiatry /
+A parent's dilemmaFebruary 12, 2013 in Medicine & Health / Psychology & Psychiatry

 When is it time for parents to back away?
 A new study shows that college students with overcontrolling parents are more likely to be depressed and less satisfied with their lives.
 This so-called helicopter parenting style negatively affects students' well-being by violating their need to feel both autonomous and competent.
 The work, by Holly Schiffrin and colleagues from the University of Mary Washington in the United States, is published online in Springer's Journal of Child and Family Studies.